Hallucinations in Seniors

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.

-Hallucinations in seniors can be a serious problem for caregivers.
-Hallucinations are a symptom of many health problems which disproportionately affect seniors.
+Hallucinations in seniors can be a serious problem for caregivers, as they are a symptom of many health problems that disproportionately affect seniors.
 Alzheimer’s Disease, Fronto-Temporal Dementia, and Parkinson’s Disease can all cause hallucinations.

-Hallucinations are sensory experiences that feel completely real but are produced by the mind.
-Hallucinations can be visual (“seeing things”), auditory (“hearing voices”), or even tactile (feeling a bug on our skin) the form of visual experiences (seeing things), auditory experiences (hearing voices), or even tactile experiences (feeling bugs on the skin).
+Hallucinations are sensory experiences that feel completely real, but are produced by the mind.
+They can be visual (“seeing things”), auditory (“hearing voices”), or even tactile (feeling a bug on our skin).

 Hallucinations do not have to be terrifying experiences.
 There are times when failing eyesight can cause an elderly person to see things that the person knows are not real.
 This is called Charles Bonnet Syndrome.
 These hallucinations due to visual changes are not usually distressing for the sufferer.